 Maybe you're thinking about opening your own restaurant, or maybe you just want to work in a dining establishment.
-In either case, it can pay off to have a fundamental knowledge of staff needs and the positions involved, from types of chefs down to line cooks as well as noncooking roles.
+In either case, it can be beneficial to have a fundamental knowledge of staff needs and the positions involved, from type of chef down to line cooks as well as noncooking roles.

 Positions are numerous and are divided between "back" and "front" of house.
 Front of house is where diners gather to enjoy the food, and back of house is where the food is prepared.

 Depending on the size and theme of the restaurant, just one cook might prepare all of the food or several cooks might work together in the kitchen.
 The terms chef and cook are often used interchangeably.
 Originally, a chef was a professionally trained individual.
 Today, the term is often applied to any lead cook in the kitchen.

 The executive chef or head chef is responsible for designing the menu, creating the specials, ordering the food, and serving as the general manager of the kitchen.
 The executive chef also typically handles the scheduling, hiring, and firing of kitchen staff, and is responsible for the quality of the food that leaves the kitchen.
 Every detail of the kitchen's operation traces back to the executive chef.

 This position is normally filled by someone with several years of cooking and restaurant management experience, and a culinary degree.
 A knack for detail and the ability to thrive in a fast-paced environment can be critical.
 The average base pay is about $59,000 a year, but can be considerably more in major cities and upscale establishments.